postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/slack.md

 ![configured_slack_example](https://assets.postman.com/postman-docs/slack-post-monitoring-results-example-v9.jpg)

-## Receive Postman Notifications in Slack
+## Receive Postman notifications in Slack

 For the **Receive Postman Notification** integration, after completing the above steps, your integration will be configured.